verisign/smaug/README.md

 SMIMEA records, in a format suitable for being pasted into a DNS zone file.

-If an S/MIME certificate is needed, there is a convenient S/MIME certificate generation script that will prompt you for your data:
+If an S/MIME certificate is needed, there is a convenient S/MIME certificate generation script that gets installed, which will prompt you for your data:

 ```
-<smaug repo>/scripts/smime-gen.sh
+smime-gen.sh
 ```

 The script writes the files to the ~/sssmime directory.
 The file